 A total of 98 Korina Flying Vs shipped from the Gibson factory in 1958 - 1959.
 There were a handful of custom-order Korina Flying Vs that shipped from the Gibson factory from 1960 to 1964.
 There was also one possible custom-order Korina Flying V that was built and shipped from the factory in 1966.
 It was most-likely the very last Korina Flying V built before the 1981-83 Korina 58 Reissues were introduced by Gibson.
 The 1966 Korina V was sold on consignment back in 2002 at Elderly Instruments.
 Prior to that, there is no known provenance other than the person who put it on consignment said he was the original owner.
 According to the Gibson shipping ledgers, two Gibson Flying Vs were shipped in 1966.
 The Sunburst prototype was one of them (see Sunburst section).
 Perhaps the 1966 Korina V was the other.
 It does not have the rubber grip pad strip on the lower wing and has a very noticeable and uncommon neck shelf that was not typical of the 1958 and 59 original Vs. It has mid-1960's era chrome parts and PAT # decals on the bottom of the pickup plates.
 It has a small "2" on the back of the headstock and has a 5-digit impressed serial number.
 The V is pictured below.

 There are several forgeries and fakes that have unsuspectingly been sold over the years for big money.
 One of which is a fake "aged" sparkling burgundy Flying V that sold online several years ago.
 There is also a fake "aged" pelham blue Flying V that was used in several publications in Japan.
-Both were actually built in the early 1990's by the same craftsman.
+Both were actually built in the early 1990's by the same craftsman who had both guitars stolen.
 To this date, no authentic pelham blue 67 Flying Vs have ever surfaced.
 It was rumored that back in the early 1970s, Wally Bryson of the Raspberries had a real 67 pelham blue Flying V with natural neck treatment, but this rumor has never been substantiated.